 But some of the best mascots are less straightforward — and often times, much funnier.
 Mascots can tell you about a lot more than just sports at college.
 They can also tell you about the background of the school and its student spirit.

-US college mascots include everything from unusual animals and those with an interesting historical connections, to mascots named for funny objects and those whose names I had never even heard of!
+US college mascots include everything from unusual animals and those with interesting historical connections, to mascots named for funny objects and those whose names you may never have even heard of!

 Check out the 13 US colleges with the best — or at least the most unique — college mascots: